 If you choose to take on one of these “warm zone” clients, (and it doesn’t matter what the actual relationship is that you have with this person), each should be treated the same as if it were a new client who you have never met.
-Why, you ask?
-Simply put: It’s not personal, it’s business.
+Why do you ask?
+It’s not personal, it’s business.

-If we don’t treat every single project equally (as a business transaction/service), there are several things that can (and often times do) happen:
+If we don’t treat every single project equally (as a business transaction/service), several things can (and often do) happen:

-It’s important to state what services are included in the project and how many revisions are included BEFORE you begin.
-This applies to copywriting, photo retouching, layouts, consultations, etc. There has to be a set of goals in order to keep everyone on track.
-The best way to do this, as mentioned above, is to get those working terms agreed to BEFORE you start working.
-It can and does feel a little awkward at first to have a contract or “terms” stipulated when working with friends and family, but in the long run these contracts wipe out any confusion which can save your relationship.
+It’s important to state what services are part of each project and what revisions are included BEFORE you begin.
+This applies to copy-writing, photo retouching, layouts, consultations, etc. There has to be a set of goals to keep everyone on track.
+The best way to do this, as mentioned above, is to get those practical terms agreed to BEFORE you start working.
+It can and does feel a little awkward at first to have a contract, or terms and conditions stipulated when working with friends and family, but in the long run, these contracts wipe out any confusion which can save your relationship.
 After all, if this friend or family hired a stranger to do the work, they’d be paying for all the services, revisions, etc. Your business shouldn’t suffer because someone needs a favor.

 Uncomfortable Pricing Terms

 The most important thing you must remember is that your services are valuable.
 People hire you because you know what you’re doing and you’re good at it.
 Don’t undervalue yourself.
 If you have a standard hourly or project rate, then start there.
-That should be your base.
-If you want to offer a discount, great!
-Indicate the discount so it’s clear that you are offering one.
-No need to hide the gesture.
+That should be your base if you want to offer a discount, great!
+Indicate the rate reduction, so it’s clear that you are offering one — no need to hide the gesture.

-If your friend or family member truly appreciates your time, talent and skills, they will understand if you choose to decline the project in order to spare the relationship.
+If your friend or family member truly appreciates your time, talent and skills, they will understand if you choose to decline the project to spare the relationship.
 There are many people out there right this very minute who may even be saying “I will never work with friends or family again!”
 Maybe it’s because they had a bad experience.
-Maybe they just don’t want the hassle of mixing business with pleasure.
+Perhaps they don’t want the hassle of mixing business with pleasure.